Bicycle race held on Garifuna Settlement Day

-The San Pedro Cycling Club organized the first ever Garifuna Settlement Day Bicycle Race on Tuesday, November 19th as part of the day’s activities.
-The race was organized by local star triathlon athlete, Kent “Bob” Gabourel in conjunction with the San Pedro Cycling Club, to promote healthy competition and sportsmanship on the island.
-Several cyclists gathered at Central Park shortly after midday for the start of the race.
-The race was divided into three categories: juveniles, juniors and seniors.
-A total of 27 cyclists participated in the race.
+The San Pedro Cycling Club (SPCC) hosted its annual Garifuna Settlement Day Bicycle Race on Thursday, November 19th as part of the day’s festivities.
+The race was organized by Kent “Bob” Gabourel, a renowned triathlon athlete, in conjunction with the SPCC.
+The main purpose of the sporting activity is to promote sportsmanship on the island.
+The race started at the Central Park and included three categories: juveniles, juniors, and seniors.

-The race took juveniles and junior cyclists around the town core ending at Central Park.
-The juveniles completed five laps while the juniors did ten laps.
-In the seniors division, cyclist rode three laps from town core down to Victoria House Resort and back.
-A large crowd of spectators gathered along the route to cheer on their favorite cyclists as they raced to the finish line.
+The competition took all cyclists from the different categories around the town core then ending at Central Park.
+The juveniles completed a total of five laps, while the juniors did ten.
+In the seniors category, they did three laps from the town core down to Victoria House Resort and back.
+At their arrival at the finish line, spectators cheered on their favorite cyclist.

 Please help support Local Journalism in Belize

 For the first time in the history of the island's community newspaper, The San Pedro Sun is appealing to their thousands of readers to help support the paper during the COVID-19 pandemic.
 Since 1991 we have tirelessly provided vital local and national news.
 Now, more than ever, our community depends on us for trustworthy reporting, but our hard work comes with a cost.
 We need your support to keep delivering the news you rely on each and every day.
 Every reader contribution, however big or small, is so valuable.
 Please support us by making a contribution.Click to Donate